Demetrious Johnson: Bantamweight competition (2011–2012)

 On October 28, 2010, World Extreme Cagefighting merged with the Ultimate Fighting Championship.
 As part of the merger, all WEC fighters were transferred to the UFC.
-Johnson faced Japanese superstar Norifumi Yamamoto on February 5, 2011, at UFC 126 in his UFC debut, Johnson won via unanimous decision.
+Johnson faced Japanese fighter Norifumi "KID" Yamamoto on February 5, 2011, at UFC 126 in his UFC debut, Johnson won via unanimous decision.

 Johnson was scheduled to face Renan Barão on May 28, 2011, at UFC 130.
 However, Johnson faced Miguel Torres after Torres's opponent, Brad Pickett, was forced off the card with an injury.
 Despite breaking his fibula early in the second round from a checked leg kick, Johnson used his superior wrestling to control Torres and won a 29–28 unanimous decision victory, even though he was swept into full mount a record-breaking 6 times during the fight.

 Johnson fought Dominick Cruz on October 1, 2011, at UFC Live: Cruz vs. Johnson for the UFC bantamweight title, losing by unanimous decision.
 Johnson was briefly linked to a bout with Eddie Wineland on January 28, 2012, at the UFC's second event on Fox.
 However, Johnson was pulled from the bout to take part in a four-man flyweight tournament to determine the UFC's first UFC Flyweight Champion.

 Johnson faced Ian McCall on March 3, 2012, in the first round of the Flyweight Tournament at UFC on FX 2.
 This fight was the first flyweight bout in UFC history.
-The fight with McCall went all three rounds, was turned over to the judges' score cards and announced as a majority decision win for Johnson.
+The fight with McCall was announced as a majority decision win for Johnson.
 Later, in the post-fight press conference, UFC president Dana White announced that the athletic commission made a mistake when scoring the match and that officially the bout was scored a majority draw (28–28, 29–29, and 29–28 Johnson).
 A rematch with McCall took place on June 8, 2012, at UFC on FX: Johnson vs. McCall.
 Johnson won the fight via unanimous decision to progress to the final round of the tournament.